hafufu-stack/Neocortex-SNN-Logic/README.md

 ```

 *   **Result**:
-    *   The model successfully learns to switch rules between Context 0 and Context 1.
+    *   The model demonstrates the ability to switch rules between Context 0 and Context 1.
-    *   In Phase 3 (Mixed Context), it achieves **>75% accuracy**, overcoming the "Catastrophic Forgetting" problem observed in earlier versions.
-    *   The graph shows stable learning curves with appropriate firing rates (~3%), mimicking biological efficiency.
+    *   **Proof of Concept**: In successful trials, the agent adapts to rule changes, showing distinct activation patterns in the Basal Ganglia.
+    *   **Current Status**: While the architecture is functional, the learning stability in the mixed phase varies between runs (Accuracy typically fluctuates between 40% - 80%).
+    *   **Future Work**: Fine-tuning the balance between D1 (Go) and D2 (No-Go) learning rates to achieve stable convergence is the next objective.

 ![alt text](assets/result_v2.0_trinity_success.png)